-It feels like AI is ubiquitous but it’s not.
-While almost every consumer-facing organization has introduced some form of intelligence into its processes, most instances are rudimentary, rules-based, and don’t require a Deep Learning training model in order to work.
+It feels like Artificial Intelligence is ubiquitous, but it’s not.
+While almost every consumer-facing organization has introduced some form of AI into its processes, most instances are rudimentary, rules-based, and don’t require a Deep Learning training model in order to work.

 Let’s take a wine pairing app as an example.
 Lidl’s Margot the Winebot app leverages conversational AI but it’s not using any model behind the scenes—there is a finite set of queries linked by rules to a finite set of responses.

 Deep Learning is different.
 When you have thousands of questions, thousands of requests, and hundreds of thousands of responses, rules-based AI is no longer feasible.